Volume 21 Issue 3, 2016

 1. What Happens to Innovations and Their Organizations? by Eleanor D. Glor, York University, and Garry Ewart, University of Regina, both of Canada

-2. Public Innovation Policy and Other Determinants of Innovativeness in Poland, by Elżbieta Wojnicka-Sycz, University of Gdańsk and Gdansk University of Technology, Gdańsk, Poland
+2. Public Innovation Policy and Other Determinants of Innovativeness in Poland, by Elżbieta Wojnicka-Sycz, University of Gdańsk and Gdansk University of Technology, Gdańsk, and Piotr Sycz, Ecleo Consulting, Poland

 3. The potential for collaborative innovation between public services and volunteers in the long-term care sector, by Nina Beate Andfossen, Norwegian University of Science and Technology in Gjøvik and Lillehammer University College, Norway